Miguel Rodrigues (footballer, born 1996)

 Miguel Rodrigues (born 7 December 1996) is a Swiss footballer who plays as a defender for Swiss Promotion League club Bavois.

-Club career
+Career

 On 31 March 2018, Rodrigues made his professional debut with FC Thun in a 2017–18 Swiss Super League match against Grasshopper.

 On 23 June 2021, he signed with Yverdon.

 Personal life

 Rodrigues was born in Switzerland and is of Portuguese descent.